sleuthg/cleverwalrus/README.md

 However, I find that it has some idiosyncrasies that I always change.
 I'm also focusing on using MongoDB and Angular to build with the full MEAN stack, so I've included a few of those things as well.
-(MongoDB isn't in this app quite yet).
+(MongoDB and Angular aren't in this app quite yet).

 ## Heroku
 I deploy my projects using Heroku.
 This is mostly because that's what I started with, so it's the thing I know.
 Here are a few useful commands.
-And I deploy via connecting Heroku with GitHub.

 ### Login
 ```